-Jonathan is an organic creator who weaves a storyline from his unique production to his songwriting and vocals, in a way which will leave a definite effect on each listener.
+Jonathan Lee is an organic creator who weaves a storyline from his unique production to his songwriting and vocals, in a way which will leave a definite effect on each listener.

-Jonathan's music beginnings were heard all over mixtapes sold on NYC's Canal Street in the mid 2000s featuring notable collaborations with artists like Cam'ron and The Diplomats, Lil Wayne, Young Jeezy, Tech N9ne; hosted by Gucci Mane, The Black Wall Street Records' Nu Jerzey Devil, DJ Scream, DJ Kurupt and Team Invasion.
+His music beginnings were heard all over mixtapes sold on NYC's Canal Street in the mid 2000s featuring collaborations with artists like Cam'ron and The Diplomats, Lil Wayne, Young Jeezy, Tech N9ne; hosted by Gucci Mane, The Black Wall Street Records' Nu Jerzey Devil, DJ Scream, DJ Kurupt and Team Invasion.
 His executive producer debut hosted by DJ Vlad sold 12,000 units independently in 2005 and was the highest selling Canadian mixtape until the release of Drake's "So Far Gone."

 Jonathan continued to make his musical mark on the mixtape circuit for the next few years collaborating with various artists from record labels like Asylum Records, Babygrande Records, D-Block Records, Def Jam Records, Diplomat Records, G-Unit Records, Universal Records and Virgin Records.